-Jordan James seeks to uncover as many Good Deeds as he can to showcase the beautiful amount of positivity and love within the Queen City of Buffalo, NY in hopes of one day reaching a national stage.
+Jordan James seeks to uncover as many Good Deeds as he can to showcase the beautiful amount of positivity and love within the Queen City of Buffalo, NY and he aspires to one day bring this mission to a nationwide audience.

 "Everyone has hardships and challenges but it's what you do with it that is key.
 I am fixated on finding people to help inspire others,”